We study light-stress signaling crosstalk in plants

 Finding key stress regulators using translatome analyses

-Using translatome analyses we can indentify the selective protein synthesis under light-stress crosstalk by performing polysomal profiling and ribo-seq in cop mutants, and thus to construct the hierarchical translational regulatory network to serve as a model for future genetic engineering.
+Using translatome analyses we can identify the selective protein synthesis under light-stress crosstalk by performing polysomal profiling and ribo-seq in cop mutants, and thus to construct the hierarchical translational regulatory network to serve as a model for future genetic engineering.
 We have successfully identified several stress-related genes.
 By isolating the mutant lines and generating their overexpression lines, we discovered their cooperative roles in stress signaling.